-This is usually done with a mixture of volume fader automation and compression.
+This is usually done with a mixture of volume fader automation and vocal compression.

 Loud words and phrases are manually lowered in volume, and quiet words and phrases are manually raised.
 You can do this by ‘riding the fader’ with live automation, or by drawing in lane automation in your DAW.